 Best For… | General aches, inflammation, anxiety, sleep issues, mild pain | Severe chronic pain, neuropathic pain, spasticity, nausea, acute migraines |

-Common Side Effects | Mild (fatigue, diarrhoea, changes in appetite) | Drowsiness, dizziness, dry mouth, altered perception, anxiety (at high doses) |
+Common Side Effects | Mild (fatigue, diarrhoea, appetite changes) | Drowsiness, dizziness, dry mouth, altered perception, anxiety (at high doses) |

 Important Reminders for UK Patients